gialnet/camelkafka/README.md

-# camelkafka
+# Camel Kafka
-Read a KAfka topic from Camel route
+Read a Kafka topic from Camel route